-The Company's Board is currently composed of 14 directors.
-The Board members have high-level, diverse, and complementary expertise and significant experience relevant to the main challenges that TITAN is facing in its business environment and key markets.
-The Board members bring their experience and competence in areas such as finance, international investments, corporate governance, and business management, as well as their broader perspective on society and the world.
+The Company's Board is currently composed of 15 directors.
+The Board members have highlevel, diverse and complementary expertise, and significant experience relevant to the main challenges that TITAN faces in its business environment and key markets.
+The Board members bring their experience and competence in many areas including finance, international investments, engineering, technology, business administration, sustainability, strategic planning, banking, legal/regulatory matters, insurance, audit, energy, politics, government and foreign affairs, as well as their broader perspective on society and the world.